youngbryanyu/simple-app-config/README.md

 If you're using yarn run `yarn add simple-app-config` instead.
 If you're using pnpm, run `pnpm install simple-app-config` instead.

-## Usage
-### Setup
+## Setup
 Create a `/config` directory in the base directory of your project.
 The base directory is determined from the current working directory, which should be where your `package.json` file resides if you are running your application using scripts.
-Populate the `/config` directory with the following JSON config files:
+Populate the `/config` directory with the following JSON configuration files:
 - `development.json`
 - `testing.json`
 - `staging.json`
 - `production.json`
-- `default.json` - populate this with optional default values to use if not specified in the main config file
+- `default.json` - populate this with optional default values to use if not specified in the main configuration file

 Create the following .env files in the base directory of your project:
 - `.env.development`